natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tu-2S-44%20(China).md

 '''Player-Controlled Flak ([[Kugelblitz]], [[Crusader AA Mk II]], etc.):'''

 These are the bane of bombers (especially medium-sized ones such as the Tu-2S-44).
 When the tracers fly, don't risk a dive.
 Circle around or find some unsuspecting flanker that is outside the cover of these AAA guns.
+If you are feeling lucky, there is the possibility to use the bomb sight while diving on an alerted SPAA to take them out to make the tasks of your fellow aviators easier.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"